mesolimbo/Xenu2PDF/README.md

 This will:
 1. Parse the Xenu CSV file
+2. Filter records to only include those with `LinkToPageStatusCode` of 200
-2. Extract unique URLs from the `LinkToPage` column
+3. Extract unique URLs from the `OriginPage` column (preserving order)
-3. Visit each URL using Playwright (headless Chromium)
+4. Visit each URL using Playwright (headless Chromium)
-4. Save each page as a PDF
+5. Save each page as a PDF
-5. Merge all PDFs into a single file
+6. Merge all PDFs into a single file

 ### Output